 - Voltaire, 1752, “Plato,” Philosophical Dictionary, W. F. Fleming (trans.), New York: E. R. Dumont, 1901.

 - Watts, I., 1733, Philosophical Essays on Various Subjects, 2nd edition, London: Richard Ford.

 - Williams, B., 1957, “Personal Identity and Individuation,” Proceedings of the Aristotelian Society, 57: 229–252.

 - Winkler, K., 1989, “Our Modern Metaphysicians,” British Society for the History of Philosophy Newsletter, 4: 35–40.

 - Yolton, J. W., 1983, Thinking Matter: Materialism in Eighteenth-Century Britain, Minneapolis: University of Minnesota Press.

-- Google Books has digitized versions of Volume 2 (including the correspondence with Leibniz) and Volume 4 (including the Demonstration) of the definitive 1738 edition of the Works, edited by Hoadly.
+- Google Books has digitized versions of Volume 2 (including the Demonstration) and Volume 4 (including the correspondence with Leibniz) of the definitive 1738 edition of the Works, edited by Hoadly.